 #3.
 Trinity TWM-3501 Wood Toolbox

-A handsome wooden exterior, soft and well applied green felted interior and shiny nickel hardware are just some of the great details you'll find on this Trinity Wood Toolbox.
+A handsome wooden exterior, soft and well applied green felted interior and shiny nickel hardware are just some of the great details you'll find on this Trinity Wood Toolbox (Amazon link).
 It's a nice, high-end box that could serve a multitude of uses, including for tools, jewelry, small parts, or even toys.

 The cherry wood look sets this Trinity TWM-3501 Wood Tool Chest apart.
 It resembles an antique tea chest with all of its little compartments, including 8 drawers for plenty of storage.
 You'll have fun organizing with so many drawers.
 The drawers are concealed by a front lid, which pulls out from underneath the tool chest and lifts up to latch to the top lid.
 The box is accented with nickel plated side handles, drawer knobs, corners, and other hardware.